cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 -   15 It renews the *dead man switch* with a new deadline.
 -   16 When the `@heir` signals on the blockchain that is ready to inherit.

-The contract checks if the current block is over the expiration day.
+The contract checks if the current block is past the expiration day.
-If it is, releases the funds to the `heir`.
+If this is the case, the funds are released to the `heir`.

 ## Lessons learned